Overview of greenhouse gases

 Important sources and trends

-The second largest source of greenhouse gases in the UK is the agricultural sector at up to 10% of total emissions.
-Emissions from this sector arise for both CH4 and N2O.
+Emissions from the agriculture sector arise for both CH4 and N2O and a very small amount of CO2.
 Since 1990, emissions from this sector have declined due to a reduction in livestock numbers, changes in the management of manure and restrictions in the use of synthetic fertiliser.

-Industrial processes sector makes up the third largest source of greenhouse gases in the UK, contributing to up to 5% of the national total.
-Emissions of all six direct greenhouse gases occur from this sector.
+Emissions of all direct greenhouse gases occur from the IPPU sector.
 Emissions from this sector include non–energy related emissions from the production and use of cement and lime, chemical industry and metal production as well as F–gases from refrigeration, air conditioning and other industrial and product use.
-Since 1990, this category has seen a large decline in emissions, mostly due to a reduction in bulk chemical production and metal processing industries and due to changes in process.
+Since 1990, this category has seen a large decline in emissions, mostly due to a reduction in bulk chemical production and metal processing industries and due to changes in process and abatement technology being fitted at large sites.

-Emissions from the waste sector contributed to <3% to greenhouse gas emission.
-The majority from CH4 from solid waste disposal on land.
+The majority of emissions from the waste sector are from CH4 from solid waste disposal on land.
 Overall emissions from the waste sector have decreased since 1990, mostly due to the implementation of methane recovery systems at UK landfill sites, and reductions in the amount of waste disposed of at landfill sites.

 More detailed information and the latest figures are available in the latest National Inventory Report in the Reports section.